 When we assembled and introduced ourselves it was clear that we all had such a diverse range of backgrounds, interests, artistic styles and jobs which put me at ease.
 I was concerned that I’d be the only one who worked alongside art but it was very pleasing to see among my classmates a nurse, a mathematician, two concept artists for Game of Thrones (this excited me greatly), a mosaic business owner, and a botany illustrator among others.
 Furthermore each of us had varying degrees of experience of using the “sight size” method.
 For me, I had zero experience but others had a background knowledge of the concept having seen it used by other artists on portrait artist of the year.

 My personal goals for the week were fairly broad but I wanted to learn how to mix colours for flesh tones accurately, how to organise my palette and also how to paint a portrait in the style of the old masters.
-A disadvantage painting alone sometimes causes is that I don’t receive any feedback on my paintings whilst I’m painting them and I wanted to soak up as much knowledge as possible, both for my own artistic development but also to develop a sense of rigour and discipline to my work.
+A disadvantage painting alone is that I don’t receive any feedback on my paintings whilst I’m painting them and I wanted to soak up as much knowledge as possible, both for my own artistic development but also to develop a sense of rigour and discipline to my work.
 Certainly, rigour and discipline is what I would receive.

 My usual painting method involves perhaps placing a few colours randomly on the palette, mixing them randomly without any great thought on which brush to use when and painting in short bursts of time – often maybe 1 or 2 hours at a time.
 This would not be the case on this course.